rfencl/ScriptMenu/README.md

 # Basic Layout
 The menu system has a set of functions organized in files.
 The menus can be organized in a hierarchical fashion with the file  "menu" defined as the main entry point.
 Functions and sub menus can be ordered any way you like, the example folder structure is open to change as you see fit.
 This is just shell script.
+If you have any suggestions submit a pull request.

 I put the menu definition in a file and the implementing functions in another to help keep things organized.